1. What are offshore investment bonds?

 In investment terms, the more you pay the less you get – and that is specifically why we strongly advise anyone with an offshore investment bond to have Second Opinion Investment Review of their portfolio, to ensure it is not being eroded by excessive and unnecessary charges.

-Wrappers such as Quilter International’s Executive Investment and Executive Redemption bonds have different fee structures depending on the adviser who sells them.
-Meaning someone who uses a fee-only adviser may pay a flat and fixed, one-off fee to establish their bond, and then minimal ongoing charges.
+Wrappers such as Quilter International’s Executive Investment and Executive Redemption bonds have different fee structures depending on the wealth management company who sells them.
+Meaning someone who uses a fee-only financial planner may pay a flat and fixed, one-off fee to establish their bond, and then minimal ongoing charges.
 But someone who inadvertently trusts an adviser seeking the largest pay out could lose 9.5% of their money over 10 years, just in regular management charges – or worse still 9.5% of their money in the first quarter after inception if they suddenly need access to their capital.

 All providers and all bonds have different charging structures, and it is an unfortunate feature of the most popular offshore investment bonds that their fees and charges are indecipherable.